S&P 500 Predictions

 ✅ Track record: 28/29 successful calls

 Model stays expanded as US enters Middle East conflict, escalating geopolitical uncertainty to unprecedented levels.
-Fed stagflation signals compound oil supply shock concerns following nuclear facility strikes.
+Fed stagflation signals compound oil supply shock concerns following nuclear facili>

 Multiple uncertainty sources converging across monetary policy, energy markets, and global security dynamics create sustained volatility environment requiring wide forecast parameters.